M4: Interprofessional Approaches to Health Disparities

 - Develop skills for leadership, advocacy and scholarship.

-Key Learning Activities: Trainees will work in interprofessional teams and will engage in a series of didactic (in person and online) and experiential learning activities, including community-based participatory research (CBPR) and quality improvement (QI) training, as well as research development and implementation, designed to provide learners with essential skills to improve health care for underserved populations.
+Key Learning Activities: Trainees will work in interprofessional teams and will engage in a series of didactic (in person and online) and experiential learning activities, including CBPR and QI training, as well as research development and implementation, designed to provide learners with essential skills to improve health care for underserved populations.

 Interprofessional teams will have the opportunity to work with our collaborating community agencies serving vulnerable populations.
-Students will be able to design research studies around important health issues, including domestic violence, geriatrics, HIV/AIDS, Homelessness and cultural competency for immigrant and minority populations.
+Students will be able to design research studies around important health issues, including Geriatrics, HIV/AIDS, Homelessness, Immigrant & Refugee Health, Incarcerated Populations and Intimate Partner Violence.

-CBPR & QI Training: Participants will receive training on CBPR and QI methods during the course of the year.
+CBPR & QI Training: Participants will receive training on CBPR and QI methods during the course.
 Training sessions will be led by faculty from the various health professions schools represented in the program.

 Learning activities will be grounded in reflection, self‐awareness, collaborative learning and applied practice to successfully promote student acquisition of core competencies to address health needs of vulnerable populations:

-- Students will participate in seminars, hands-on immersion work at the community agencies, and special journal club discussion, as well as leadership and advocacy activities.
+- Students will participate in seminars, hands‐on immersion work at the community agencies, and as well as leadership and advocacy activities.

 - Students will synthesize and disseminate their work, in discussions and in writing, and will present at an end‐of‐course concluding event.
 They will also be encouraged to present at national and local scientific meetings.